nu0990/cs326-final-nu/docs/setup.md

 Change BaseUrl to http://localhost:8080/

-Set up local postgres database according to milestone3.md
+Set up and connect to local postgres database according to milestone3.md